Locals suffer nose bleeds and vomiting from landfill’s ‘toxic’ stench

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-A “toxic stench” at a Lancashire landfill is being blamed on Storm Eowyn.
+A “toxic stench” from a landfill that left locals with nose bleeds is being blamed on Storm Eowyn.

 The storm ripped off some capping at the Jameson Road, Fleetwood site, unleashing the odour, Transwaste said.